thundra-io/thundra-aws-workshop/content/_getting_started/_2_clone_demo_app.md

 Let's deploy our application to AWS first and then we'll move on with the Thundra APM integration.

 <!--
-- **static folder :** In this directory, we have some static files that are needed by our lambda functions.
-For instance, *bannedwords* file provides the words for SNS service and SnsWriter lambda to filter words in given input, or *todo-app.html* file includes our static web site.
+- **static folder :** In this directory, we have some static files that are needed by our Lambda functions.
+For instance, *bannedwords* file provides the words for SNS service and SnsWriter Lambda to filter words in given input, or *todo-app.html* file includes our static web site.
 We are going to update this to S3 bucket after deploying the application.

-- **src folder :** In this directory we have our lambda functions that writed in *node.js* codes.
+- **src folder :** In this directory we have our Lambda functions that writed in *node.js* codes.
 As we mentioned, we don't need to know how these functions work but you can examine if you wonder.

 - **template.yaml :** It is an extension of the AWS CloudFormation template, we will create a deployment stack for our application by using this.
-Considering our deployment stack is using AWS SAM template and our lambda functions are written in node.js, we will integrate Thundra APM by following steps in related docs.
+Considering our deployment stack is using AWS SAM template and our Lambda functions are written in node.js, we will integrate Thundra APM by following steps in related docs.
 You can also check other integration options from Thundra APM [docs](https://apm.docs.thundra.io/node.js/nodejs-integration-options). -->